 Forecast Details for Calumet, MN

-Friday Night: A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 63.
-Southwest wind around 5 mph.
+Saturday Night: A chance of rain.
+Mostly cloudy, with a low around 39.
+Southeast wind around 10 mph, with gusts as high as 20 mph.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!